-In the world of virtual words, you may have heard and seen the names of Unix, Linux, and BSD together.
+You may have heard and seen the names of Unix, Linux, and BSD together.
 It seems they could be similar to each other but there are some differences between them.
 While Linux is a kernel, not an OS, BSD is a ‘Unix-like’ complete OS, with its own kernel and userland.
 In this article, you will learn How Are BSD, Unix, And Linux Different.
 Choose your favorite package of Linux Virtual Private Server on Eldernode and purchase your own VPS Hosting.

 What is BSD?